 Before my CVID Diagnosis

-After a lifelong history of recurrent bacterial infections in my ears, sinuses, tonsils, and bladder; viral infections; gastrointestinal pain, body and joint aches; and overall low energy since birth, I finally received my CVID diagnosis at age 41 almost by accident which I’ll get into below.
+After a lifelong history of recurrent bacterial infections in my ears, sinuses, tonsils, and bladder; viral infections; gastrointestinal pain, body and joint aches; and overall low energy since birth, I finally received my CVID diagnosis at age 41 by accident which I’ll get into below.

 Perhaps because of these physical issues, I was driven to be a high achiever.